OpenINF/openinf-util-object/README.md

 The high-level goal of `@openinf/util-object` is to serve as a Node.js package containing utilities for **common JavaScript object type-related operations** primarily enabling users to perform comparisons and analyze object contents.
-As is the case with any software project in continuous development, omissions and errors may exist, for which [contributions are welcome](#contributing).
+We are constantly working to improve this repository, so please feel free to [contribute](#contributing) if you notice any omissions or errors.

+Thanks!

 <br />